top of page

 Wolverine Adamantium Rage SNES

-Wolverine: Adamantium Rage for Super Nintendo
+Wolverine: Adamantium Rage on Super Nintendo

 Release: 1994